Lake-Sumter State College, as a public institution in the state of Florida, is an approved member in the SARA Initiative.

 If the student is not satisfied with the outcome of the institution’s process, they may contact:

 Florida College System, 325 West Gaines Street, Suite 1244, Tallahassee, FL, 32399-0400

-For distance education students who are still not satisfied with the outcome and who have completed the institution’s complaint process and the Florida College System process, may appeal their complaint to the institution’s Home State SARA Portal Entity at FLSARAinfo@fldoe.org.
+For distance education students who are still not satisfied with the outcome and who have completed the institution’s complaint process and the Florida College System process, may appeal their non-instructional complaints to the institution’s Home State SARA Portal Entity at FLSARAinfo@fldoe.org.